1. Number of Players

 If the competition rules state that all players and substitutes must be named before kick-off and a team starts a match with fewer than eleven players, only the players and substitutes named in the starting line-up may take part in the match upon their arrival.

-The number of substitutes, up to a maximum of five, which may be used in any match played in an official competition will be determined by FIFA, the confederation or the national football association except for men's and women's competitions involving the 1st teams of clubs in the top division or senior 'A' international teams, where the maximum is three substitutes.
+The number of substitutes, up to a maximum of five, which may be used in any match played in an official competition will be determined by FIFA, the confederation or the national football association.
+For men's and women's competitions involving the 1st teams of clubs in the top division or senior ‘A’ international teams where competition rules permit a maximum of five substitutes to be used, each team:

-- how many substitutes may be named, from three to a maximum of twelve.
+- how many substitutes may be named, from three to a maximum of fifteen

 - whether one additional substitute may be used when a match goes into extra time (whether or not the team has already used the full number of permitted substitutes)

-In national “A” team matches, a maximum of twelve substitutes may be named of which a maximum of six may be used.
+In senior 'A' international team matches, a maximum of fifteen substitutes may be named of which a maximum of six may be used.

 In all other matches, a greater number of substitutes may be used provided that: